 top of page

-How to make the perfect DIY Sandals on your first try (Huaraches)
+How to make the perfect DIY sandals on your first try (Huaraches)

 Making your first DIY Sandals can be nerve-wracking.
 See my tips to do it right the first time round!